You Are Here:

-"Must Read!" - the Answers to your Questions are HERE
+The Answers to your Questions are HERE.

 My husband, Jim, and our associate, David, are the only ones who do the refinishing.
 Work is never sub-contracted out to anyone else.
 I am Debbie, Jim's wife and the office manager, the one you will speak to when you call.
-I'm also the one who will respond to your emails and online chats 🙂
+I'm also the one who will respond to your emails and online chats.

 Other than this website, most of our business comes from personal referrals.
 We aren't the cheapest or the most expensive out there, but we are the best in what we do.
-From the high quality refinishing products that we have found and chosen to use, to the meticulous care we take with every single job, you will never be disappointed with our work.
+From the high quality refinishing products that we have located and chosen to use, to the meticulous care we take with every single job, you will never be disappointed with our work.

-If you can buy a new bathtub for about the same cost as having one refinished, why not just buy a new tub?
+If you can buy a new bathtub for the same cost as having one refinished, why not just buy a new tub?

 You can buy a brand new bathtub for as little as $350, but you can't replace it for that same $350.
 Why?
 Because houses are built around bathtubs, and the most expensive part of replacing a bathtub is definitely not the cost of the new tub.
 As a matter of fact, most of the expense of replacement is initially hidden.

-Even if you do get that far, in the process of removing the tub, part of the bathroom tile will surely be torn away, and the hardware for the new tub may not fit the old plumbing fixtures at all.
-So now you may need to hire a plumber and a tileman as well, and on and on it can go.
+If you do get that far, in the process of removing the tub, part of the bathroom tile will surely be torn away, and the hardware for the new tub may not fit the old plumbing fixtures at all.
+So now you may need to hire a plumber and a tilesetter as well, and on and on it can go.

-To put the "downtime" into perspective: If we're refinishing your tub on a Monday, you can use the tub that morning before we come out, and then you can use it again on Wednesday morning, so you're really only without the use of the tub for one full day.
+To put the 'downtime' into perspective: If we're refinishing your tub on a Monday, you can use the tub that morning before we come out, and then you can use it again on Wednesday morning, so you're really only without the use of the tub for one full day.

 Will a refinished bathtub look or smell like it has been painted?

 Ours won't!
 In fact, it is impossible for an untrained eye to tell the difference between a brand new bathtub and one that has been refinished by us.
-Regarding the smell, we use ventilation and filtering systems to reduce the fumes that naturally occur with the use of solvents.
-Although you may notice a slight odor during the spray time or after we are finished, this is typically gone in a few hours.
+Regarding the smell, we use a ventilation and filtering system to reduce the fumes that naturally occur with the use of solvents.
+Although you may notice a slight odor during the spray time or after we are finished, this is typically gone within a few hours.
 Some people (about 1%) are hypersensitive to smells and may choose to leave the area while the work is being done.

 What needs to be done before we arrive to refinish?

 IMPORTANT: If there are shower doors on the tub, they must be removed before we arrive (this is not a service we offer).
-If we are refinishing a countertop, you will need to have the hardware (faucets, handles, and drains) removed before we arrive to refinish.
+If we are refinishing a countertop or a sink, the hardware (faucets, handles, and drains) must be removed before we arrive.
 Also, electricity, a climate-controlled, semi-sterile environment, and access to water are required to do our work.

 What kind of product do you use to refinish?

-All we can tell you is that in our 38+ years experience, we have learned that there are three things that ensure successful refinishing: (1) the type of product used, (2) the preparation, and (3) the skill of the refinisher.
+All we can tell you is that in our almost 40 years experience, we have learned that there are three things that ensure successful refinishing: (1) the type of product used, (2) the foundational preparation, and (3) the skill of the refinisher.
 We have chosen to use the very best refinishing coating available.
 It's more expensive than other coatings, but the end result is magnificent in terms of the way the refinished tub looks, cleans, feels, and holds up over time.

 The good news is, just because a tub or sink has chips, nicks, or scratches, it doesn't necessarily mean it has to be completely refinished.
-If the damage is located above the water line, it can be repaired without the tub being refinished afterward.
+If the damage is located above the water line, it can be repaired without being refinished afterward.

 Can you refinish tubs and sinks that are not yet installed?